fossabot/wp-social-manager/readme.txt

 1. This plugin adds a new setting page named **Social** under the **Settings** menu in the WordPress admin screen.
 You can customize the output made by the plugin through this page.
 2. This plugin also adds some extra fields in the user profile edit screen (`/wp-admin/profile.php`).
-2. This plugin registers a custom route at `/ninecodes/v1/social-manager/buttons`.
+3. This plugin registers a custom route at `/ninecodes/v1/social-manager/buttons`.

-= For Theme Developers: =
+== Theme Support ==

 If you are a Theme developer, you can add `add_theme_support( 'ninecodes-social-manager' )` in `functions.php` of your theme themes to customize the plugin at Theme level.
 The following are the "features" that we currently support.